Migrating from Business Edition to Enterprise Edition

 Your Golden Images from the trial license will be saved and offered to the users on your new Enterprise Edition license.

-Blocking major Parallels Desktop version upgrades can currently be achieved via the Policies section of the Parallels Management Portal.
+Blocking major Parallels Desktop version upgrades can currently be achieved via the section of the Parallels Management Portal.